Faizullah Jalal

-Professor Faizullah Jalal has been an activist for human rights, peace, equality, and democracy in Afghanistan for the almost four decades, standing up for these causes in the face of a series of governments.
+Professor Faizullah Jalal has been an activist for human rights, peace, equality, and democracy in Afghanistan for almost five decades, standing up for these causes in the face of a series of governments.

 In 1976, while still in his hometown of Badakhshan, he was expelled from middle school at the age of 13 for his political activism.
-He afterwards moved to Kabul to resume his studies.
+He afterward moved to Kabul to resume his studies.
 In 1979, after the Soviet invasion of Afghanistan, he took part in political resistance against the Soviet-backed regime of the day, resulting in his arrest and imprisonment.
-During his 18 months long imprisonment, he was repeatedly tortured and was actually sentenced to death by hanging until he finally won release on the basis of his young age, being only 17 then.
-For the "crime" of being a family member of Professor Jalal, the Soviet-backed regime captured his younger brother and killed him while Professor Jalal was in prison.
-When the Taliban ruled Afghanistan in the 1990s Professor Jalal was repeatedly arrested for allegedly teaching liberal course materials in the Law and Political Science Department at Kabul University.
-Each time he was arrested, he was tortured and threatened.
-But he persisted.
+His lifelong resistance for democracy, human rights, equality, and a just Afghanistan led him to endure 18 months of imprisonment during the USSR-backed communist regime, as well as further imprisonments and torture during both the first and second Taliban regimes.
+During his 18 months-long imprisonment, he was repeatedly tortured and was actually sentenced to death by hanging until he finally won release on the basis of his young age, being only 17 then.

+Amid these hardships, he endured profound personal loss.
+By the time he married at around 32 or 33 years old, he had already lost his entire family, leaving him and his elder sister as the only survivors.
+His father, a farmer, and eldest brother both succumbed to tuberculosis at a young age, victims of poverty and inadequate medical care.
+During the violent Afghan civil war of the 1970s and the subsequent Soviet-backed communist regime, three of his brothers, along with a cousin and a nephew, were brutally killed.
+Because of his connection to Professor Jalal, the Soviet-backed regime captured and executed his younger brother while Professor Jalal was imprisoned.
+Later, under the Mujahidin and warlord-led government, his nephew and cousin were targeted and killed due to Professor Jalal’s outspoken activism against extremism.

+During the Taliban’s rule in the 1990s, Professor Jalal faced repeated arrests for allegedly teaching liberal ideas in the Law and Political Science Department at Kabul University.
+Each time, he endured torture and threats — yet he remained steadfast in his convictions.
+This profound legacy of sacrifice and resilience continues to inspire the family’s unwavering commitment to Afghanistan’s progress.